Hypertension means raised blood pressure

 Blood pressure could also be read in centimeters of mercury: 12/8 cm Hg.

-How to measure blood pressure ?
+How do we measure blood pressure?

 Most of the time, it is your doctor or a nurse who will measure your blood pressure, for example, during a routine visit.
 To do so, they will use a sphygmomanometer.
 It is a pressure-measuring device (manometer) connected to an inflatable cuff that is wrapped around your upper arm.
 The doctor will inflate the cuff, and you will feel your arm being squeezed quite hard.
 The air in the cuff is then let out slowly, and you will feel the grip of the cuff lessen.
 Blood pressure can then be measured with the manometer (in millimeters of mercury [mm Hg]).